-Concert Orchestra 17RCO / 27RCO Honors option Credit: .5/Sem с О Prerequisite: consent of instructor Grades: 9 Length: Year М
+Concert Orchestia Credit: .5/Sem Length: Year L O Prerequisite: consent of instructor Grades: 9 М

 All 9th grade string players will participate in Concert Orchestra, with the exception of those who have successfully completed an audition for Symphonic Strings in the spring of eighth grade.
 Students in Concert Orchestra will explore a variety of string literature, continuing to develop pedagogical and musical skills through the music.
 Performances will include school and community concerts.
 Concert Orchestra will prepare the student for the Symphonic Strings audition.
 Upon successful audition, the student may enroll in Symphonic Strings.